democrobot/democracrm/docs/installation/ubuntu_linux.md

 !!! note

-    The following instructions are designed and tested to work on Ubuntu Linux, with current development running on **Ubuntu Server 22.04 LTE**.
+    The following instructions are designed and tested to work on Ubuntu Linux, with current development running on **Ubuntu Server 22.04 LTS**.
 Other configurations may work, but are not officially supported at this time.

+sudo apt-get install gdal-bin

 When you have your Ubuntu Linux server(s) up and running, the next step is [installing and configuring the database server](postgresql_database.md).